onesimus-systems/onesimus-systems.github.io/dandelion/api/key-mgnt.md

 |-----------|--------|---------|----------|
 | `uid`     | int    | User ID | false    |

 **Description**: Revoke the API key for the user with `uid`.
 The default value for `uid` is the ID associated with the API key being used to make the request.
-Because of this, if `uid` is not defined, the key being used with no longer be valid.
+Because of this, if `uid` is not defined, the key being used will no longer be valid.

 **Example Return Data**: